Seangottarun/AI-Notes/README.md

 **Rule of Thumb:** first layer in your network should be the same shape as your data

 **Rule of Thumb:** # of neurons in the last layer should match the number of classes you are classifying for
+- i.e. last layer should match shape/form of desired output data

+- deep learning => chaining simple layers
 - layers extract representations from data fed into them
   - each layer req an activation function that instructs them
-- deep learning => chaining simple layers
 - most layers have params that are learned during training
 - neural nets work best with normalized data (betw 0 and 1)
   - w/ python can just divide array